raihansltn/raihansltn.github.io/content/authors/admin/_index.md

 Hi there, I'm Raihan!
 An undergraduate Computer Science student at Universitas Ary Ginanjar.
 I'm a dedicated Security practitioner and Junior Researcher with a passion for exploring diverse and impactful fields.

-I'm currently conducting research as a (remote) research intern for Dr. Peng Gao's Virginia Tech Security and Intelligence Laboratory, working on Formal Methode for LLM Security.
+I'm currently conducting research as a (remote) research intern for [Virginia Tech Security and Intelligence Laboratory](https://people.cs.vt.edu/penggao/lab.html) under advisement of [Dr. Peng Gao](https://people.cs.vt.edu/penggao/), working on Formal Methode for LLM Security.

 I also conduct research for AIRDU Research Group of Department of Computer Science, Universitas Ary Ginanjar.